 But sometimes, it can be difficult living on one wage, particularly with all my health expenses.

-Instead of pinching and scrimping for the rest of our lives, I aim to make this blog work for us.
+Instead of pinching and scrimping for the rest of our lives, I aim to make this blog work for us by creating and selling e-books, courses and through readers using my affiliate links.
 And one day, we’ll have a bit of breathing room in our financial situation!

 So I keep learning, creating and working.
 One day, I’ll make it.